by Miriam Clifford

 A good way to ensure the group learns together would be to engage in a pre and post-test.
 In fact, many researchers use this method to see if groups are learning.
 An assessment gives the team a goal to work towards and ensures learning is a priority.
 It also allows instructors to gauge the effectiveness of the group.
 Changes can be made if differences are seen in the assessments over time.
 Plus, you can use Bloom’s taxonomy to further hone in on specific skills.

 Individuals should also complete surveys evaluating how well the group functioned.
 “Debriefing” is an important component of the learning process and allows individuals to reflect on the process of group learning.

 7. Consider the learning process itself as part of assessment

 Many studies such as those by Robert Slavin at Johns Hopkins have considered how cooperative learning helps children develop social and interpersonal skills.
 Experts have argued that the social and psychological effect on self-esteem and personal development are just as important as the learning itself.

-In terms of assessment, it may be beneficial to grade students on the quality of discussion, engagement, and adherence to group norms.
-Praise younger groups for following collaborative learning standards.
+In terms of assessment, it may be beneficial to grade students on the quality of discussion, student engagement, and adherence to group norms.
+Praise younger groups for following (for digital collaborative learning, for example) standards.
 This type of learning is a process and needs explicit instruction in beginning stages.
 Assessing the process itself provides motivation for students to learn how to behave in groups.
 It shows students that you value meaningful group interactions and adhering to norms.

 8. Consider using different strategies, like the Jigsaw technique.